talmolab/sleap/_sources/guides/reference.rst.txt

 "**Run Inference...**" allows you to generate predictions using a pre-trained set of models.
 Any trained models in the `models` directory next to your current project will be listed, and you also have the option to select models saved elsewhere.

+"**Evaluate Metrics for Trained Models...**" provides you with information to evaluate all of your trained models.
+For example, you can see the recall and precision of predictions on frames with ground truth validation data (i.e., data withheld when training).

+"**Visualize Model Outputs...**" allows you to select a trained model and see the intermediate inference data plotted on the frame image.
+In particular, looking at the confidence maps used to predict each node can be helpful for understanding why and where your model isn't preforming well.

+"**Add Instances from All Predictions on Current Frame**" converts ever predicted instance on the current frame into a user editable instance (which allows you to make corrections and/or use it for training).

 "**Delete All Predictions...**" deletes *all* predicted instances across *all* frames in the current video.
 (You'll be asked to confirm before the instances are deleted.)

 "**Delete All Predictions from Clip...**" deletes all instances from within a selected range of frames.
 You can select a clip by shift-dragging in the seekbar (or shift + other movement key).